esper-io/dev-docs/docs/home/console.md

 Users operating Redmi devices are unable to use the 6-tap provisioning method due to a restriction imposed by Redmi.
 This cannot be overridden.

-If you are provisioning a Redmi device, you will need to perform the steps mentioned below in order to access the device provisioner:
+If you are provisioning a Redmi device, you will need to perform the steps mentioned below and then use the Esper Device Provisioner to enroll your device into Esper:

 * Settings > About Phone > MIUI version > Tap until "You are now a developer" pop-up comes
 * Settings > Additional Settings > Developer Options > Enable "USB debugging" > click "OK" on prompt